Utilities

 Variables

-Variables and maps determine the number of columns, the gutter width, and the media query point at which to begin floating columns.
-We use these to generate the predefined grid classes documented above, as well as for the custom mixins listed below.
+Variables and maps determine the number of columns, gutter width, and media-query point at which to begin floating columns.
+We use variables to generate the predefined grid classes documented on this page, as well as for the custom mixins noted under Spacing settings and Utilities settings.

 // Values are set as units tokens.